Python-World/python-mini-projects/README.md

     git pull upstream master
     git push
     ```

+    Alternatively, GitHub also provides syncing now - click "Fetch upstream" at the top of your repo below "Code" button.

 - If you run into a **merge conflict**, you have to resolve the conflict.
 There are a lot of guides online, or you can try this one by [opensource.com](https://opensource.com/article/20/4/git-merge-conflict).